-COUN 625.
-Theories of Career Counseling & Development.
-(3)
+COUN 625: Theories of Career Counseling & Development, (S) (3).
 This course is designed to provide students with an understanding of career development as it impacts on individuals throughout the life span.
-Emphasis is placed on career and vocational choice theories, current approaches to career development planning and placement, and social and psychological factors in career decision-making.
+Emphasis is placed on career and vocational choice theories, current approaches to career development planning and placement, and social and psychological factors in career decision making.
 Formal and informal occupational classification systems are covered.
 A great deal of emphasis is placed on practical applications of career theory to school counseling, individual counseling, group guidance, job search and placement, and career adjustment.
+Cross-listed with PSYH 625.